-The fact that tests are taking place near the Strait of Hormuz has focused attention on Iran’s threats in recent days that it could close the narrow channel, a strategic oil route at the entrance to the Gulf, if more oil sanctions are imposed.
+The fact that they are taking place near the Strait of Hormuz has focused attention on Iran’s threats in recent days that it could close the narrow channel, a strategic oil route at the entrance to the Gulf, if more sanctions are imposed.

 In a move that could intensify a brewing Gulf showdown, US President Barack Obama on Saturday signed into law tough new sanctions targeting Iran’s central bank and financial sector.

-But Iran has dismissed the new financial sanctions, which aim to reduce Tehran’s oil revenues but give the US president powers to waive penalties as required.
+Iran dismissed the move which aims to reduce Tehran’s oil revenues but gives the US president powers to waive penalties as required.